BestTimesToVisit.com Logo

 Willemstad's Painted Ladies at Sunrise

 Witness the iconic pastel-colored buildings of Willemstad awaken in the soft morning light.
 Stroll along the Handelskade and Punda, capturing the vibrant colors before the cruise ship crowds arrive.
-Grab a fresh kòfi (coffee) from a local spot for an extra special start.
+Grab a fresh kòfi (coffee) from a local spot for an authentic start.

 Exploring Curaçao's Hidden Beaches

-Venture beyond the popular beaches to discover secluded coves like Playa Kalki or Playa Grandi, known for their calm waters and snorkeling opportunities.
-Pack a picnic lunch and spend the day swimming, sunbathing, and enjoying the tranquility.
-Look out for the diverse marine life!
+Venture beyond the popular beaches to discover secluded coves like Playa Kalki or Playa Grandi.
+These hidden gems offer pristine waters perfect for snorkeling or simply relaxing.
+Pack a picnic lunch and spend the day soaking up the sun in tranquility.

 See all 8 things to do →